ndporter/dspg-r-2022/_episodes/06-data-structures-part2.md

 Use the searchbox in the `Packages` tab at the bottom right to check if `readxl` is installed.
 If not, click `Install` then search for `readxl` and install before loading the package.

+Finally, you will need to download the XLSX data from [this link](https://github.com/ndporter/dspg-r-2022/raw/gh-pages/data/gapminder_data.xlsx).

 ~~~